rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter10_case-study4.md

 > • Going from 14 to 16 lots slightly shifts most parametric Ppk estimates upward but does not fundamentally change the ranking of models.
 > • With only 14–16 observations and a right-skewed distribution, GOF tests cannot reliably pick a “true” model.
 > • The nonparametric bootstrap delivers a single central estimate and an honest confidence interval, without relying on arbitrary distributional assumptions.
-> • The wide CI simply reflects the small sample size; as more lots accumulate the CI will shrink and model-based estimates will stabilise.
+> • The wide CI simply reflects the small sample size; as more lots accumulate the CI will shrink and model-based estimates will stabilize.

 This illustrates why, in early-lifecycle pharmaceutical processes, a bootstrap-based capability analysis can be more transparent and defensible than relying on a single fitted distribution.